-The proposed 2017-18 budget is organized by the operations of the District in five directorates: Command, Business Operations, Finance, Integrated Operations and the EMS/Training/Volunteer Directorate.
-The Command Directorate represents the Fire Chief's Office including functions of strategic planning, records management, behavioral health, and public affairs.
-The Business Operations Directorate includes the functions of emergency management, the human resources department, logistics, including fleet, communications, facility maintenance, IT, supply; capital project management, media services, and occupational health and wellness.
-The Finance Directorate manages all financial, tax, payroll and audit functions of the District.
+The proposed 2018-19 budget is organized by the operations of the District in five directorates: Command, Business Operations, Finance, Integrated Operations, and the EMS/Training/Volunteer Directorate.
+The Command Directorate represents the Fire Chief's Office, including functions of strategic planning, records management, behavioral health, and public affairs.
+The Business Operations Directorate includes the functions of emergency management; the human resources department; logistics, including fleet, communications, facility maintenance, IT, and supply; capital project management; media services; and occupational health and wellness.
+The Finance Directorate manages all financial, tax, payroll, and audit functions of the District.
 The Integrated Operations Directorate manages the emergency response operations of the District through two Divisions, to which all three Battalions and associated stations are then grouped, reporting to two geographically-based operating centers: North and South.
 These centers, staffed by Integrated Operations personnel, blend the technical expertise of emergency operations, fire prevention, and public affairs staff.
-These combined functions and staff within the two operating centers provide for the District's connectivity to the community, its eleven cities, and other government agencies; and its ability to implement community risk-reduction programs.
+These combined functions and staff within the two operating centers provide for the District's connectivity to the community, its 11 cities, and other government agencies; and its ability to implement community risk-reduction programs.
 Each of the District's cities and fire stations are assigned to an operating center.
-The EMS/Training/Volunteers Directorate manages EMS, Mobile Integrated Health, Training, and Volunteers including firefighter, responder, auxiliary volunteers and chaplains.
+The EMS/Training/Volunteers Directorate manages EMS, training, and volunteers, including firefighter, responder, auxiliary volunteers, and chaplains.

 Fire District personnel continue to focus on creating safer communities through education and outreach.
-In 2016-17, the District and Local 1660 teamed up with PulsePoint Foundation and Philips Healthcare to launch a new Verified Responder Pilot Program that activates our off-duty, professional firefighters to respond to nearby cardiac arrest calls in both public and private settings.
-Additional targeted efforts include working with apartment landlords, senior care facilities, and business owners to reduce false alarms and improve site safety; partnering with local students to teach hands-only CPR to thousands of citizens; coordinating with law enforcement agencies to respond to cardiac emergencies with automatic external defibrillators (AEDs); conducting a mass media campaign to raise awareness about the symptoms of heart attacks and sudden cardiac arrest as well as the importance of the emergency health system; and working with cities, counties, and ODOT to prioritize transportation improvements that improve emergency response.
-We leverage social media, traditional media, community events and our PulsePoint smartphone app to connect with our community beyond 9-1-1 response.
-Our social media platforms, including Pulse Point subscribers, have over 43,500 followers and our public safety stories and advertisements create millions of views.
+The District and Local 1660 continue to team up with PulsePoint Foundation and Philips Healthcare to continue supporting our Verified Responder Pilot Program that activates our off-duty, professional firefighters to respond to nearby cardiac arrest calls in both public and private settings.
+Additional targeted efforts include working with apartment landlords, senior care facilities, and business owners to reduce false alarms and improve site safety; partnering with local students to teach hands-only CPR to thousands of citizens; coordinating with law enforcement agencies to respond to cardiac emergencies with automated external defibrillators (AEDs); conducting mass media campaigns to raise awareness about the symptoms of heart attacks and sudden cardiac arrest as well as the importance of emergency preparedness; and working with cities, counties, and ODOT to prioritize transportation improvements that improve emergency response.
+We leverage social media, traditional media, community events, and our PulsePoint smartphone app to connect with our community beyond 911 response.
+Our social media platforms, including PulsePoint subscribers, have over 43,500 followers and our public safety stories and advertisements garner millions of views.

-Total District personnel increased by six and a half positions for a combined total of 594.5 (579.5 in the General Fund, 12 in the Grant Fund and three in the Capital Projects fund).
-Within the General Fund, 12 firefighters are added for new station 55, two paramedics are added to new Medic 33, one additional floater relief Battalion Chief is funded, one facilities maintenance position was added, one net administrative assistant position was funded and one Deputy Chief position was eliminated as well as one EMS Officer and one MIH position.
-The training time for the time in the academy that the 24 recruits that will be hired and deployed in 2017-18, accounts for a decrease of 7.5 equivalent positions from the prior year recruit budget.
-The 2016-17 award of the Staffing for Adequate Fire & Emergency Response Grant provides the ability to fund 12 firefighter positions within Grant Fund to supplement station staffing for four fire stations.
-The District funds three positions in the Capital Projects fund which are budgeted and charged out to the capital construction projects.
+Total District personnel decreased by eight and a half positions for a combined total of 586 (584 in the General Fund, and two in the Capital Projects Fund).
+Within the General Fund, 12 firefighters are transferred from the Grant Fund, and one Division Chief position and one Operations Tech position were eliminated.
+The training time for the time in the academy that the 12 recruits that will be hired and deployed in 2018-19, accounts for a decrease of 5.5 equivalent positions from the prior year recruit budget.
+The 2016-17 award of the Staffing for Adequate Fire & Emergency Response Grant provided the ability to fund 12 firefighter positions within Grant Fund to supplement station staffing for four fire stations and at the expiration of the grant in January 2019, the 12 firefighters will be transferred to the General Fund.
+The District funds two positions in the Capital Projects Fund, which are budgeted and charged out to the capital construction projects, down from three in the prior year.